sigmf/SigMF/sigmf-spec.md

 ## Specification

 The SigMF specification fundamentally describes two types of information: datasets, and metadata associated with those datasets.
-Taken together, a dataset with its SigMF metadata is a SigMF `Recording`.
+Taken together, a Dataset with its SigMF metadata is a SigMF `Recording`.

 Datasets, for purposes of this specification, are sets of digital measurements